Dermatologists and key members of the pharmaceutical industry share the latest therapeutic advances.1

 In addition to her Dermatology practice, Dr. Beach collaborates in select research projects, teaches dermatology residents during various academic days, and highlights the expertise of the profession as the on-air Dermatologist on the daytime talk show "the Social", as well as in other media appearances.

 Dermatologist, Ottawa, ON

-Dr. Lipson is a medical dermatologist in Ottawa practising at West Ottawa Specialty Care.
-She is a lecturer at the University of Ottawa and an associate physician at The Ottawa Hospital and the Children’s Hospital of Eastern Ontario (CHEO).
-She serves as a committee member for the Ottawa Dermatology Clinical and Scientific Biannual Meeting, the Royal College of Physicians and Surgeons of Canada Subspecialty Committee for Dermatology and The Acne and Rosacea Society of Canada.
-Her clinical interests include immune-mediated inflammatory diseases, hormonal acne and skin cancer.
+She is a lecturer at the University of Ottawa, an associate physician at The Ottawa Hospital and a consulting physician at the Children’s Hospital of Eastern Ontario (CHEO).
+She serves as a committee member for the Ottawa Dermatology Clinical and Scientific Biannual Meeting, The Royal College of Physicians and Surgeons of Canada Subspecialty Committee for Dermatology, and the Ontario Medical Association Section on Dermatology Executive Committee.
+She is on the medical advisory committee for the Acne and Rosacea Society of Canada.
+Her clinical interests include immune mediated inflammatory diseases, acne and women’s health in dermatology.

 Dermatologist, Toronto, ON